wkumari/draft-vandergaast-edns-client-subnet/README.md

    Resolver like a Stub Resolver, the Recursive Resolver's policies regarding incoming ADDRESS information will apply in the same way.
-   If the Forwarding Resolver receives a REFUSED response when it sends a query which includes a non-zero ADDRESS, it MUST retry with FAMILY set to 0 and no ADDRESS.
+   If the Forwarding Resolver receives a REFUSED response when it sends a query which includes a non-zero ADDRESS, it MUST retry with no ADDRESS.

 7.2.
 Generating a Response